lanl-aea/waves/docs/tutorial_11_regression_testing.rst

 can be tested should be tested as regularly as possible given compute resource constraints.

-This tutorial introduces a project wide alias to allow convenient execution of the simulation workflow through the simulation datacheck task introduced in :ref:`tutorial_simulation_waves`.
+This tutorial introduces a project wide alias to allow convenient execution of the simulation workflow through the simulation datacheck task introduced in :ref:`tutorial_simulation`.
 From that tutorial onward, each tutorial has propagated a tutorial specific datacheck alias.
-This tutorial will add a project wide ``datacheck`` alias and apply it to a copy of the :ref:`tutorial_post_processing_waves` configuration files.
+This tutorial will add a project wide ``datacheck`` alias and apply it to a copy of the :ref:`tutorial_post_processing` configuration files.
 The user may also go back to previous tutorials to include the full suite of datacheck tasks in the project wide datacheck regression test alias.

 **********